OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/first.md

 npx zos init
 ```

-The CLI will prompt you to choose a project name and version, defaulting to the ones from the `package.json`, and then set up a some files for running your ZeppelinOS project.
+The CLI will prompt you to choose a project name and version, defaulting to the ones from the `package.json`, and then set up some files for running your ZeppelinOS project.

 We are now ready to begin coding.